Breaking into the brain- basement membranes and the perivascular niche

 Introduction

-In neuroinflammation, leukocytes reside for several days in the perivascular niche of cerebral blood vessels.
-This niche is defined by the basal surface of the endothelium, the endothelial basement membrane (BM), and an outer parenchymal BM with associated astrocyte endfeet (Fig. 1).
-It is a poorly studied site but of utmost fundamental and clinical relevance.
+In neuroinflammation, leukocytes reside for several days in the perivascular niche of cerebral blood vessels - defined by the basal surface of the endothelium, the endothelial basement membrane (BM), and an outer parenchymal BM with associated astrocyte endfeet (Fig. 1).
+This is a poorly studied site but of utmost fundamental and clinical relevance.

 Resident Cell Populations

 This site is also emerging as harboring genetically distinct resident cell populations, the function of which is unclear.
-BMs define the perivascular niche, and the sealed nature of this compartment is still unknown.
+BMs define the perivascular niche and the sealed nature of this compartment in an unknown manner.

 Project Overview